Triplet Higgs boson collider phenomenology after the LHC: The Model

 The above equations show that $c_v$ can be larger than unity, a typical property of models with weak isospin $j > 1/2$ multiplets~\cite{Gunion:1984rv}.
 It is interesting to observe from the above expressions that values $|c_v|>1$ are possible only when the term with the prefactor $\sqrt{8/3}\sim 1.6$ dominates over the first term.
 Values of $|c_v|$ very close to one can be obtained either when the first term is very close to unity (which means very small triplet vev and minimal mixing in the singlet sector, {\it i.e.}~$c_q$ very close to one or zero) or when there is a compensation between the two terms in $|c_v|$.
 This compensation can potentially take place only when the second term is not too suppressed, {\it i.e.} an enhanced $|c_v|$ does not occur for $0\leq s_H \ll 1$.

 \item Another very interesting feature of the GM model shows up for vanishing mixing of the singlet states In this situation the mass eigenstates are by definition aligned with the $H_\Phi, H_\Xi$ states.
-If we take the limit $s_H (c_H) \simeq 0$, which corresponds to breaking electroweak symmetry mainly with the doublet (triplet) vev, we get a massless scalar in the mass spectrum.
-This state always corresponds to $H'_0$.
+If we take the limit $s_H (c_H) \simeq 0$, which corresponds to breaking electroweak symmetry mainly with the doublet (triplet) vev, we get a massless scalar in the spectrum.
+This state always corresponds to $H'_0$ and, as we will see, it has important consequences for the model's phenomenology.

 Away from the edges of the parameter space ({\it i.e.}~when neither $s_H$ nor $c_H$ are very small, and $\lambda$'s are all of the same order), the above mechanism can be rephrased by saying that the lighter custodial singlet Higgs boson is usually the one which is less related to electroweak symmetry breaking~\cite{Gunion:1989ci}.
 When the mixing in the singlets sector is non-negligible, the mass spectrum becomes effectively less affected by this property, and the mass of the lightest Higgs boson can be made sizeable: the allowed size of this misalignment is encoded in our results.

-Moreover, despite of these considerations, all states clearly contribute to unitarization of longitudinal gauge boson scattering (the longitudinal gauge bosons are mixtures of the triplet $\Xi$ and doublet $\Phi$), and this has interesting implications for the electroweak precision constraints, especially in the scenario discussed in Sec.~\ref{sec:noprime}. \end{enumerate}
+Moreover, despite of these considerations, all states clearly contribute to unitarization of longitudinal gauge boson scattering (the longitudinal gauge bosons are mixtures of the triplet $\Xi$ and doublet $\Phi$), and this has interesting implications for the electroweak precision constraints, especially in the scenario discussed in Sec.~\ref{sec:noprime}.

+For a more general potential that also violates $\SU(2)_R$ invariance, the $s_H\to 0$ limit does not necessarily involve $m_{H'_0}\to 0$, {\it cf.} \cite{Logan:2010en}.
+For these more general potentials there always exist parameter choices that involve light scalars in the spectrum.
+The correlation with $s_H$, however, is not so obvious.
+Generically the light scalars follow from parameters with a small $\SU(2)_R$ breaking.
+Since $\rho\simeq 1$ is well-established experimentally, invariance under global $\SU(2)_R$ is well-established too, and the allowed isospin violation can be treated as a perturbation which should restore, to large extent, the correlation between vanishing $s_H$ and $m_{H'_0}\to 0$, for phenomenologically allowed choices.
+In fact, the limit $v_{\Xi}\to 0$ in Eq.~\gl{eq:pot} is tantamount to $\mu_3^2\to (-2\lambda_2+\lambda_5)v_{\text{SM}}^2$, which means that the custodial singlet part of the Higgs potential effectively ``sees'' a vanishing mass term, while this is not the case for the custodial triplet and quintet. \end{enumerate}